 Location Data – Even if some areas of the state report more specific/updated domestic well locations, this does not become useful until it reaches a critical mass.
 To assess the risk to domestic wells statewide there must be a standardized statewide location dataset.
 Local specific data is beneficial, but it is not easily integrated with the existing location dataset.

-Water Quality Data – Broadening existing domestic well sampling programs such as through the Irrigated Lands Regulatory Program (ILRP) and CV-SALTS to include more contaminants would help increase data coverage.
+Water Quality Data – Using SAFER funds to support testing for additional contaminants in existing domestic well sampling programs such as through the Irrigated Lands Regulatory Program (ILRP) and CV-SALTS would help increase data coverage.
 Increased reporting requirements under SB 200 may yield additional water quality data for some counties.
 Once there is critical mass of domestic well water quality data, this data can be integrated into the Aquifer Risk Map and replace (not supplement) the existing water quality estimates.

 With the development and continuation of the specified DFA funding programs, the sampling data could replace the existing proxy data in the Aquifer Risk Map, which would remove the need for inferring risk based on adjacent areas.
 Improving the accuracy of the Aquifer Risk Map improves the ability to identify and prioritize potential funding programs and projects.